Fred Slaughter: Professional career

 From 1972 to 1980, Slaughter served as assistant dean of Admissions and Student Affairs for the UCLA School of Law from 1972 to 1980.
 Afterwards, he became an agent full-time.
 During his career, Slaughter represented pro basketball and American football players.
 By 1989, he was the only black to have become a top agent for NBA players.
 The New York Times in 1995 called Slaughter the "dean of black sports attorneys."
 His clients included Hall of Fame basketball players Dennis Johnson, Jamaal Wilkes, and Clyde Drexler.

 Slaughter was also leader of the National Basketball Referees Association (NBRA), the labor union for referees in the NBA.
-In 1990, he sent a memo to referees advising them to "not to try to get cute with your receipts"; however, multiple referees were later found guilty of tax evasion by the Internal Revenue Service for falsifying expense reports on their airline tickets.
+In 1990, he sent a memo to referees advising them "not to try to get cute with your receipts"; however, multiple referees were later found guilty of tax evasion by the Internal Revenue Service for falsifying expense reports on their airline tickets.
 He also represented the NBRA during their lockout from the league in 1995.

 Personal life

 Slaughter married his wife, Kay, who earned a bachelor's degree in nursing from UCLA and became a hospital nurse.
 They had two children, including Fred W. Slaughter, who became a judge.

-He died on October 6, 2016, at the age of 74 in Santa Monica, California.
+Slaughter died on October 6, 2016, at the age of 74 in Santa Monica, California.